MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 - "clear_quantifiers?
 (IR32+34,SR8+10-11,E106)"
 - F-Score

+The two files should be in the same folder.
+As Excel stores absolute paths, the workbooklinks in "TemplateComparisonAnalytics.xlsx" have to be refreshed after download (Data -> Workbook Links -> Refresh, select the "TemplateComparison_calculatedMetrics.xlsx" file at its new location).

+If requirements texts are changed/new ones added, “Quality metrics.ipynb” needs to be run to update these values.
+Follow "Steps to Reproduce" for this.

+## Steps to Reproduce

 File: “Quality metrics.ipynb” in the Source folder.
 Input: The "TemplateComparisonAnalytics.xlsx" document in the Data folder.
 Output: The "TemplateComparison_calculatedMetrics.xlsx" document in the Data folder.

 - Open the “Quality metrics.ipynb” file in the jupyter notebook.
 - Check the name of your document and excel name used in the pd.read_excel method.
 They should be equal.